Postgresql Query performance - Explain - Scans

 Nodes

 A node in a query plan represents a single operation or step in the execution of a query.
-The output of EXPLAIN shows one node per line.

 Each node describes a specific action that Postgres will execute, such as